lucask07/covg_fpga/docs/source/register_index_guide.rst

 Register Index Guide
 ========================================================

 The register index holds the name, address, lower bit index, upper bit index, and bit width of registers so they can be read in by pypanel and stored in a Register object.
-The template for the register index is located here (LINK TO TEMPLATE).
+Here is a `template <https://github.com/lucask07/covg_fpga/blob/daq_v2/examples/register_index_template.xlsx>`_ for the register index.
 Start with the template and follow the example below.

 For this example, our peripheral/chip is called GUIDE and has 4 internal registers: WRITE_IN, READ_OUT, CONFIG, and ID.